KodyKendall/llama_bot_rails/docs/why_langgraph.md

 ## Why We Built llama_bot_rails

-llama_bot_rails is our gem that wires LangGraph into your Rails app.
+llama_bot_rails is our gem that wires LangGraph into Ruby on Rails applications.
 It provides:
 - WebSocket-based communication with a LangGraph backend
 - A Rails-native chat UI
 - Agent input injection (e.g., current route, user, model state)